-The IBRO Science of Learning Initiative is the result IBRO’s efforts to establish a global partnership that recognizes neuroscience research as crucial to increasing our understanding of how the human brain learns and to informing education practitioners, policymakers and governments how this knowledge can help address urgent international concerns ranging from curriculum development and learning to migration and equitable development.
+The IBRO Science of Learning Initiative is the result of IBRO’s efforts to establish a global partnership that recognizes neuroscience research as crucial to increasing our understanding of how the human brain learns and to informing education practitioners, policymakers, and governments how this knowledge can help address urgent international concerns ranging from curriculum development and learning to migration and equitable development.

 More about the IBRO/IBE-UNESCO Science of Learning Fellowships

-Watch interviews with the 2016 Fellows: Brain Research, Teaching and Learning in the 21st Century
+- Find out more about the program – view interviews with the 2016 Fellows: Brain Research, Teaching and Learning in the 21st Century